edmondscommerce/doctrine-static-meta/docs/Fixtures.md

 NOTE: This is a work in progress

+# How to load fixtures in a test #

+# How to create custom fixtures for your test #

 # How to flush fixture data to the database #

 The DSM fixtures keep the database clean by running the tests within a database transaction and then rolling this